tommaier123/NoodleManagerX/README.md

 - Auto updating
 - Fixed all known bugs of the old NoodleManager

+## Beta Features
+- Playlists
+- Avatars
+- Stages
+- Mods

 ## Work in progress:
-- Avatars, Playlists 90%
-- Stages 70%
 - Cross-platform 70%